 Our state’s zoos, aquariums and animal sanctuaries let you to get up close and personal with some of nature’s most interesting creatures while staying active.
 Get your daily steps in with a trip to John Ball Zoo, Binder Park Zoo or the Detroit Zoo.
 At 125 acres, the Detroit Zoo offers a 1.7 mile walk just by sticking to the main paths, and that’s certain to increase if you choose to explore.
 Not only will your day be filled with fascinating wildlife encounters and a chance to enjoy the view with family or friends, but you’ll also be walking and burning calories the whole time.

-Make use of warm weather and try an outdoor sport.
+Make use of warm weather and try a new outdoor sport.
 Golf is a relaxing activity that can be played alone or with friends.
-Ditch the cart and walk those nine or 18 holes for even more exercise..
+Ditch the cart and walk those nine or 18 holes for even more exercise.
 Most golf courses offer discounted greens fees specifically for seniors.
 Tennis is another great outdoor sport that can be enjoyed at all ages.
-Bring a friend to a local tennis court or find a nearby athletic club and take some lessons.
+Bring a friend to a local tennis court.
 When the summer heat gets to be too much, take up swimming as a way to stay cool and get your heart pumping.
 Swimming is an effective low-impact exercise for older adults that puts limited stress on the body.
 Be sure to practice swimming safely whether you’re jumping into a pool, a river or a big lake.

-While working out is a year-round activity, going to the gym can be a great way to beat the heat on the hottest summer days.
-You can still try something new by changing up your regular gym routine.
-Consider mixing in weights along with your treadmill sessions.
+Consider mixing in weights or resistance bands if you have them.
 It’s widely agreed that resistance-strength training in older adults can improve overall health and quality of life.
 According to the CDC, resistance training exercises help you maintain bone density, reduce your risk of falling and can even prevent and treat chronic conditions like osteoporosis and arthritis.
 Resistance training can also reduce the amount of muscle tissue lost due to the aging process.

-There are plenty of ways to stay active this summer for Michiganders of all ages..
-Talk to your doctor about what activities are right for you as you age so you can be safe, have fun and stay healthy all year long.
+There are plenty of ways to stay active this summer for Michiganders of all ages.
+Talk to your primary care doctor about what activities are right for you as you age so you can be safe, have fun and stay healthy all year long.